nathanreyes/v-calendar/docs-next/docs/calendar/theme.md

 ## Dark Mode

-V-Calendar supports a variety of dark mode strategies to ensure compatibility with your application.
+VCalendar supports a variety of dark mode strategies to ensure compatibility with your application.
 They are all configured by the `is-dark` prop.

 ### Manual Strategy